jnozzi/cocoadev.com/SiteContent/General/HowToDebug.markdown

 ----
-Once you know how to debug your code you may appreciate some [[DebuggingTechniques]].
+Once you know how to debug your code you may appreciate some General/DebuggingTechniques.

-Here are some [[ErrorsAndWarnings]] you might run into.
+Here are some General/ErrorsAndWarnings you might run into.